Verify physician credentials online using our application portal.

 Point of Care Testing Orientation

-Your core privileges at the Nemours/Alfred I. duPont Hospital for Children include one or more point of care testing procedures.
+Your core privileges at the Nemours Children’s Hospital, Delaware include one or more point of care testing procedures.
 Your clinical competence to perform these procedures was evaluated at the time of initial appointment and granting of clinical privileges.

 Your competency to maintain these privileges will be evaluated at the time of your reappointment and renewal of privileges.
 In order to comply with various accreditation standards, you must be oriented to N/AIDHC’s processes for point of care testing.

-Please read the material below and complete the Test Procedure Form and return it to the Medical Staff Services Department at Nemours/Alfred I. duPont Hospital for Children.
+Please read the material below and complete the Test Procedure Form and return it to the Medical Staff Services Department at Nemours Children’s Hospital, Delaware.
 This documentation will be maintained in your credentials file as evidence of your orientation to our Point of Care Testing procedures.

 1. Testing Site